Home Privacy Policy Feedback Link to us Site Map

-Access: Replace Function
+MS Access: Replace Function

-In Access, the Replace function replaces a sequence of characters in a string with another set of characters (a number of times).
+The Microsoft Access Replace function replaces a sequence of characters in a string with another set of characters (a number of times).

-The syntax for the Replace function is:
+The syntax for the Replace function in MS Access is:

 Replace ( string1, find, replacement, [start, [count, [compare]]] )

-string1 is the string to replace a sequence of characters with another set of characters.
+The string to replace a sequence of characters with another set of characters.

-find is the string that will be searched for in string1.
+The string that will be searched for in string1.

-replacement will replace find in string1.
+The string to replace find in string1.

-start is optional.
+Optional.
 This is the position in string1 to begin the search.
 If this parameter is omitted, the Replace function will begin the search at position 1.

-count is optional.
+Optional.
 This is the number of occurrences to replace.
 If this parameter is omitted, the Replace function will replace all occurrences of find with replacement.

-compare is optional.
+Optional.
 This can be one of the following values:

 Parameter Value Description

-vbUseCompareOption Compares based on the Option Compare statement.
+vbUseCompareOption Compares based on the Option Compare statement

 vbBinaryCompare Binary comparison